-What Are Capital Gains Distributions?
+What Are Mutual Fund Capital Gains Distributions?

-Long vs. Short-Term Capital Gains Distributions
+Long-Term vs. Short-Term Capital Gains Distributions

-The difference between short-term capital gains and short-term capital gains distributions is what causes all the fuss and confusion.
-For instance, if you own a mutual fund for a few months and then sell out for a gain, you have incurred a short-term capital gain.
-If you don't have enough losses to offset this gain, the net result is a short-term gain and you will have to pay ordinary income tax rates on the amount of money you made as a result of the sale.
+The difference between short-term capital gains and short-term capital gains distributions is what may confuse you.
+For instance, let's say you own a mutual fund for a few months and then sell it for a gain.
+In that case, you have incurred a short-term capital gain.
+What if the fund was held in a taxable account?
+If you don't have enough losses to offset this gain, the net result is a short-term gain.
+You will have to pay ordinary income tax rates on the amount of money you made as a result of the sale.